Welcome to CS 61CL, "Machine Structures".

 Most of your work for this course will be done in class in 271 Soda.
 Outside of class, you may work in any EECS lab room in which a lab section is not meeting.

-To access the CS 61CL Course Portal, http://fall07.ucwise.org, you should use a recent version of the Firefox browser, or (on Macintosh OS X) a recent version of the Safari browser.
+To access the CS 61CL Course Portal, http://spring09.ucwise.org, you should use a recent version of the Firefox browser, with a plugin that supports Java 1.5, or (on Macintosh OS X) a recent version of the Safari browser.
 The UC-WISE software has not been tested with other browsers.